Brprb08/orbital-control-simulator/TECHNICAL_README.md

 [⬅ Back to README](./README.md)

-# Technical Breakdown – Satellite Maneuver Simulator
+# Technical Breakdown – Orbital Maneuver Engine

 ## Who This Is For